Being a blood donor

 1. Plan on a quiet day.
 Drawing half a litre of blood out of your body really is quite a big stress; this is not the time for rushing about.

-2. Find out when the vampires are coming to your neck of the woods; email SANBS and enquire.
+2. Find out when the vampires are coming to your neck of the woods; email SANBS and inquire.
 Ask a friend or family member to drive you.
 You don’t want to faint behind the wheel on the way home.

 5. Don’t watch your finger being pricked or the needle going in.
 Let your mind soar elsewhere.